-Prior to 1987, the Texas Family Code granted blanket authority to parties to enter into such agreements as they desired, subject, of course, to the limitations of the Texas Constitution and other public policy Uniform Premarital concerns.
-The Agreement Act, which includes a laundry list of subjects that can be addressed in a premarital agreement, was adopted in 1987.
-Today, the parties can still enter into such property agreements as they may desire, but the agreement is still subject to the limitations of the Texas Constitution and certain public policy concerns.
+Prior to 1987, the Texas Family Code granted blanket authority to parties to enter into such agreements as they desired, subject, of course, to the limitations of the Texas Constitution and other public policy concerns.
+While the Texas Uniform Premarital Agreement Act includes a laundry list of subjects that can be addressed in a premarital agreement, any agreement is still subject to the limitations of the Texas Constitution and other public policy concerns.